 BMI View: Strong demographics and years of underinvestment support Iran's high demand for transport infrastructure.
-We highlight project opportunities across all sectors, particularly railways and airports which will be key to Iran's economic growth in a post-sanction scenario.
+We highlight project opportunities across all sectors, particularly railways and airports, which will be key to Iran's economic growth in a post-sanction scenario.

 - We anticipate numerous project opportunities in the railways subsector, for public transport, but also for freight, once sanctions are lifted.
 Railways will be key to increase the competitiveness of Iran's exports and improve the connectivity between ports and industrial centres. - Supporting this view, the Iranian government has reportedly drawn up plans to upgrade and expand its railway network through an estimated USD25bn worth of projects.
-Plans include expanding the country's rail network to a track length of 25,000km by 2025, from 15,000km currently.
-As part of this programme, French consultant AREP secured a USD8mn contract to redevelop three main railway stations in Iran. - In a post-sanctions scenario, considerable investment will be required to update airport infrastructure in Iran to cater for both business travellers and tourists.
+Plans include expanding the country's rail network to a track length of 25,000km by 2025, from 15,000km currently. - In addition, Islamic Republic of Iran Railways (RAI) has signed a memorandum of understanding (MoU) with German Siemens for cooperation in the rail sector.
+The MoU includes projects such as Tehran-Mashhad railroad electrification and the construction of Tehran-Isfahan high-speed railway.
+Under the terms of the deal, Siemens will form partnerships with local companies to facilitate technology transfer. - Further strengthening the relationship with Russia, state-owned Russian Railways (RZD) signed a USD1.28bn contract with RAI to electrify a 495km railway line.
+The deal involves the line between Garmsar, on the Tehran-Mashhad main line, and Incheh Borun on the border with Turkmenistan through Sari and Bandar Torkaman.
+The contract is funded by a Russian government credit allocation to the government of Iran and it is expected to be completed in Q418. - In a post-sanctions scenario, considerable investment will be required to update airport infrastructure in Iran to cater for both business travellers and tourists.
 As such, the Iranian government is reportedly in talks with French firms Bouygues and Aéroports de Paris to develop Imam Khomeini International Airport in Tehran.
 The project, part of USD2.8bn expansion plan, is expected to be undertaken as a joint venture between the companies and will include building a second terminal.
 The terminal will increase its capacity to serve 20mn passengers annually and the expansion is expected to take five years.

-2016 - 2020: Bridging The Transport Infrastructure Gap
+2016-2020: Bridging The Transport Infrastructure Gap